 Watch this video

+They are made of the crystalline material silicon, which is one of the chemical elements ( its most common compounds are sand and quartz-silicon dioxide ).
+Silicon when pure does not conduct electricity but it does slightly when doped, or adulterated, by carefully controlled amounts of arsenic.
 A solar cell is made up of silicon that has been doped in such a way that part ( the n-part ) can emit electrons and ( the p-part ) can receive them.
 The junction between them is called the p-n junction.
 When light falls on the cell, elections flow across the p-n junction, thus constituting an electric current.

 Pascal spent the final years of his life putting together the beginnings of an apologia for Christianity.
 Although it was never fully completed, the extant material was pieced together and published.
 It is in this work that one finds Pascal's famous wager.